dulibrarytech/digitaldu-frontend/README.md

 ### Background

-The discovery layer application for the University of Denver's digital collections repository (https://digitalcollections.du.edu)
+The discovery layer application for the University of Denver's digital archives repository (https://digitalarchives.du.edu)

 ### Contributing